 As antibiotic resistance is a complex issue, broad political buy-in is needed for a national action plan to be effective, politically anchored and financially secure.
 It should be determined which one or more ministries will spearhead a country’s work on antibiotic resistance.
 Ministries that could be included are health, agriculture, finance, education/research, trade and environment.

 Form a multisectoral coordinating group

 It is recommended to establish a multisectoral coordination group to lead the development and implementation of the plan.
 The role of the coordinating group should be established and their political mandate agreed upon.
-A national focal point should be identified in animal health, human health and plant health.
+A national focal point should be identified in animal, human, plant and environmental health.

 Conduct a stakeholder analysis

 A stakeholder analysis is conducted in order to identify and assess the importance of different stakeholders.
 In a field as complex and multisectoral as antibiotic resistance, a clear picture of the policy landscape and its actors as well as other key players can serve as a foundation for the rest of the policy process.
-A thorough stakeholder analysis allows identification of key players; prediction of whether they might support or block the implementation of reforms; and possibility to develop strategies to promote supportive actions and decrease opposing actions before major reforms are decided upon and implemented.
+A thorough stakeholder analysis allows identification of key players; prediction of whether they might support or block the implementation of reforms; and aid in strategy development to promote supportive actions and decrease opposing actions before major reforms are decided upon and implemented.

 Form a national stakeholder platform